Staff Accolades

 Bridgid Shannon presented "Pathways to Peace: Storytelling tools and global models to lead with curiosity, boost collaboration, and sustain engagement" at the 19th Florida International Leadership Conference, hosted by the Florida Association of International Educators.

-Shannon also presented a seminar on community entry and critical community engagement for FAMU-FSU PURPOSE Research Fellows.
+Shannon presented a seminar on community entry and critical community engagement for FAMU-FSU PURPOSE Research Fellows.
 Brie has provided community engagement framing for PURPOSE Fellows' research since 2019.

 Grace Fennema and Brittany Stover